CA Bordj Bou Arréridj: Regional competitions

-Current technical staff

 Notable players

 Below are the notable former players who have represented CA Bordj Bou Arréridj in league and international competition since the club's foundation in 1931.
 To appear in the section below, a player must have played in at least 100 official matches for the club or represented the national team for which the player is eligible during his stint with CA Bordj Bou Arréridj or following his departure.

 For all notable CA Bordj Bou Arréridj players with Wikipedia articles, see :Category:CA Bordj Bou Arréridj players.